 College in Huntington Beach and improve his music reading

 and knowledge.
 On registration day, he found that all

 the music classes were filled to capacity.
-He also noticed
+He also

-a student stopped him and said "where are you going?"
+student stopped him and said "where are you going?"

 After a discussion about what José was interested in, the

 student said one of the music teachers, Tom Hernandez, had

 played trumpet with Frank Sinatra in Vegas.
 This